Frequently Asked Questions (FAQ)

 Factors Influencing Time Accuracy:

-• Time Zone Adjustments: Time zones can change due to political decisions.
+• Time Zone Adjustments: Time zones can change due to political decisions; see time zone basics.

-• Internet Synchronization: Many online tools rely on Network Time Protocol (NTP) servers for accuracy.
+• Internet Synchronization: Many online tools rely on NTP servers for accuracy.

 Explore current times worldwide: Current Time in the Capitals of the World